 Healthcare concerns drive us to do a lot of things like change our diet, work out more, and take medication.
-But they should never lead us to fall victim to phishing campaign.
-Threat actors regularly use purported health information in their phishing lures because it evokes an emotional response that is particularly effective in tricking potential victims to open malicious attachments or click malicious links.
+But they should never lead us to fall victim to a phishing campaign.
+Threat actors regularly use purported health information in their phishing lures because it evokes an emotional response that is particularly effective in tricking potential victims to open malicious attachments or clicking malicious links.

 In the latest example, Proofpoint researchers observed cybercriminals impersonating Vanderbilt University Medical Center and sending out fake HIV test result emails that attempted to lure recipients into opening malicious content embedded into the message.
-This low volume campaign had top targeted industries: global insurance, healthcare, and pharmaceutical organizations, but others were targeted as well.
+This low volume fake HIV results campaign had top targeted industries: global insurance, healthcare, and pharmaceutical organizations, but others were targeted as well.
 This attack leveraged Koadic RAT, if successful and Koadic is installed, attackers can run programs and access victims’ data, including sensitive personal and financial information.

-This campaign was a small attack in which the emails claim to come from “Vanderbit [SIC] Medical” and have the subject line “Test result of medical analysis”.
+This HIV scam was a small attack in which the emails claim to come from “Vanderbit [SIC] Medical” and have the subject line “Test result of medical analysis”.
 The body of the email encourages recipients to open a malicious Microsoft Excel attachment titled “TestResults.xlsb” and claims that the recipient’s HIV results are contained within it.
 Figure 1 shows a sample below.

 Figure 1 Email with Malicious Excel Attachment Claiming HIV Results

 If the recipient opens the fake HIV attachment, the Excel document opens and prompts the user to enable macros as shown in Figure 2.